This course may be taken prior to or during the same term.

 Students should consult their academic advisors for courses which may satisfy both the General Education requirements and Common Prerequisites.

-A minimum course grade of “C” is required in all COB prerequisites and courses.
+A minimum course grade of “C” is required in all College of Business prerequisites and courses.

 In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
 For a complete listing of general degree requirements, refer to the "Graduation and General Degree Requirements" section of this catalog.